Bamba Peanut Puffs: What Parents Need to Know

 You'll have to calculate and measure out the right amounts of Bamba to match the peanut dosage used in the landmark studies.

 This process is time-consuming and frustrating.
-Because of all the added ingredients in Bamba (like corn and salt), one gram of Bamba doesn't equal one gram of peanut.
+Because of all the added ingredients in Bamba (like corn, palm oil and salt), one gram of Bamba doesn't equal one gram of peanut.